Enabling logging

 Step 1.
 Install the Metalama CLI tool

-.NET tool as described in Installing the Metalama Command Line Tool.
+First, install the metalama .NET tool as outlined in Installing the Metalama Command Line Tool.

 Step 2.
 Edit diagnostics.json

-: the UI process of Visual Studio (note that there is no aspect code running in this process).RoslynCodeAnalysisService
+• DevEnv: This is the UI process of Visual Studio.
+Note that no aspect code runs in this process.

 {